MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   - The actual request payload isn't processed, but instead Traffic Manager returns the DNS name of one of the backends it the pool, based on configured rules for the selected traffic routing method.
   - The backend DNS name is then resolved to its final IP address that is subsequently directly called by the client.

-- The DNS response is cached and re-used by the client for a specified Time-To-Live (TTL) period, and requests made during this period will go directly to the backend endpoint without Traffic Manager interaction.
+- The DNS response is cached and reused by the client for a specified Time-To-Live (TTL) period, and requests made during this period will go directly to the backend endpoint without Traffic Manager interaction.
 Eliminates the extra connectivity step that provides cost benefits compared to Front Door.

 - Since the request is made directly from the client to the backend service, any protocol supported by the backend can be leveraged.